programmah/WIP-nemo-challenge-bootcamp/Deployment_Guide.md

 ```

-- Run the container for Lab 1 with:
+- To run the built container:

 ```bash